 Realized gains and losses from the sale of marketable securities, if any, are calculated using the specific-identification method.
-Realized gains and losses and declines in value judged to be other-than-temporary are included in interest income or expense in the condensed consolidated statements of operations and comprehensive loss.
+Expected losses judged to be related partially or in whole to declines in credit risk-related factors of the security issuer are included in interest income or expense in the condensed consolidated statements of operations and comprehensive loss at the time the factors contributing to the expected losses are identified.
 Unrealized holding gains and losses are reported in accumulated other comprehensive loss in the condensed consolidated balance sheets.
-To date, the Company has not recorded any impairment charges on its marketable securities related to other-than-temporary declines in market value.
-In determining whether a decline in market value is other-than-temporary, various factors are considered, including the cause, duration of time and severity of the impairment, any adverse changes in the investees' financial condition, and the Company's intent and ability to hold the security for a period of time sufficient to allow for an anticipated recovery in market value.
+To date, the Company has not recorded any expected losses on its marketable securities related to credit risk-related declines in market value.
+In determining whether a decline in market value is related to expected credit losses, various factors are considered, including the cause, duration of time and severity of the expected loss, any adverse changes in the investees' financial condition, and the Company's intent and ability to hold the security for a period of time sufficient to allow for an anticipated recovery in market value.

-Unrealized gains and losses of the Company's available-for-sale marketable securities as of June 30, 2022 and December 31, 2021 are presented in the tables below:
+Unrealized gains and losses of the Company's available-for-sale marketable securities as of March 31, 2023 and December 31, 2022 are presented in the tables below (in thousands):